AKloc/BookNotes/Weapons of Math Destruction.md

 ## Weapons of Math Destruction

 **Main Takeaways**
-- Data science is all about creating models to represent solutions, but you have to be pretty careful about
+- Data science is all about creating models to represent solutions, but you have to be pretty careful about what you're trying to test for.
+- Examples: Creating a model for rating colleges based on

 **What can I do with this?**
 -